 THE MOST BEAUTIFUL OF ALL

 The idea of being a huge part of its creation is already humbling enough to keep me astounded.
 I am blessed to have seen my daughter’s birth.
-And everyday is a sight to celebrate and indulge in as I see her grow up and transform with personality, skills and intellect.
+And every day is a sight to celebrate and indulge in as I see her grow up and transform with personality, skills and intellect.
 The world fades when I stare at her sleeping.
-Moments with her are perfect that keeps me asking up above, what did I do to deserve this perfection?
+Moments with her are perfect that keep me asking up above, what did I do to deserve this perfection?

 THE SURGICAL PROCEDURE THAT I WILL ALWAYS REMEMBER

 When I was in Nursing school, they had us see numerous surgeries for learning purposes.
 The most extreme I thought that seemed almost hard to look at was eye surgery.
 I perceived it was delicately painful.
 It looked like the doctors were slicing through jello.
 When logically, you don’t need a knife to cut through.
 But it was amazing to witness how it’s done by a surgeon’s powerful hands considering how the optic nerve relied on it greatly.